Montreal - Quebec - Montreal (525 km)

 Admission (Optional): Adult C$20; Child (Under 12 yrs) C$16; Senior (Over 65 yrs) C$20|Opening Hours: 9:00am - 7:30pm, Last admission at 6:30pm

-Tours those depart on Mondays after May 14, We will replace the St. Joseph's Oratory with Montreal Botanical Garden.
-After September, we will visit Montreal Biodome instead of the Montreal Botanical Garden.
+Tours those depart on Mondays before June 15, 2019 and after September, We will replace the St. Joseph's Oratory with Montreal Botanical Garden and Montreal Tower.
+After September when Montreal Biodome open, we will visit the Montreal Biodome instead of the Montreal Botanical Garden.